harness/developer-hub/tutorials/platform/customize-delegate.md

 Save the YAML and apply the `kubectl` command for the delegate.

-Add the shell script step as shown below with the `kubectl version` command.
+Add the shell script step as shown below.
+Use the `kubectl version` command.

 ![kubectl version adding](./static/customizing-delegate/kubectl_version_command.png)

-Make sure you specify the delegate on the **Advanced** tab of the above step.
+Make sure you specify the delegate on the **Advanced** tab of the step.

 Save everything and run the pipeline.